ML4SE2022/group5/README.md

 1. Train `TypeSpaceBERT` from scratch on the full data set, using the same parameters as in the paper: `docker run --gpus all typespacebert --do_train True --custom_model_d 8 --use_full_dataset True`

-2. Train our classification baseline from scratch on the full data set, using the same parameters as in the paper: `docker run --gpus all typespacebert --do_train True --use_classifier True --window_size 8 --use_full_dataset True`
+2. Train our classification baseline from scratch on the full data set, using the same parameters as in the paper: `docker run --gpus all typespacebert --do_train True --use_classifier True --window_size 8 --use_full_dataset True --use_model typespacebertmodel.pth --use_typespace typespacebert-type_space.ann`

-3. Evaluate our provided `TypeSpaceBERT` on the full test set using the same parameters as in the paper: `docker run --gpus all typespacebert --do_eval True --window_size 8 --use_full_dataset True`
+3. Evaluate our provided `TypeSpaceBERT` on the full test set using the same parameters as in the paper: `docker run --gpus all typespacebert --do_eval True --window_size 8 --use_full_dataset True --use_classifier True --use_model baseline_model.pth`

 4. Evaluate our provided basesline model on the full test set using the same parameters as in the paper: `docker run --gpus all typespacebert --do_eval True --window_size 8 --use_full_dataset True`

-5. If for any of the above commands, you would like to use our provided subset of data instead of the entirety of of the `ManyTypes4TypeScript` dataset, `--use_full_dataset` should simply be set to false.
+5. If for any of the above commands, you would like to a local copy of the dataset instead of the entirety of of the `ManyTypes4TypeScript` data, `--use_full_dataset` should simply be set to `False`.

 #### Expected results